electricbookworks/electric-book/_docs/advanced/javascript.md

 ## Adding scripts to epubs

 Scripts in epub are special.
 While web and PDF scripts should be in `/assets/js`, all scripts to be used in your epub should be in `_epub/js`.
 This is because you must not have any scripts in your epub that you aren't using, or it won't validate.
-By keeping epub scripts separate, this is easier to manage.
+By keeping epub scripts separate, only your epub scripts will end up in the epub package.

 Also, epub scripts must have a YAML frontmatter block, even if it's empty: